Cassie-Lim/LOAT/README.md

 ## Acknowledgements

-Our codebase is heavily based on [So Yeon Min's FILM respository](https://github.com/soyeonm/FILM).
+Our codebase is heavily based on [So Yeon Min's FILM ](https://github.com/soyeonm/FILM) and [Yuki Inoue's Prompter respository](https://github.com/hitachi-rd-cv/prompter-alfred).

 FILM repository borrows ideas from the following repositories: